Linda Nicholls writes very personally about the powerful benefits of conscious deep breathing.

 Beliefs play a primary role in my overall health and wellbeing.

 Beliefs developed through experiencing fear, hurt, humiliation, disappointment, loving, comfort and pleasure become the focus that I narrow my consciousness around.
 I attach to and fixate on my beliefs about myself, others and the world around me in order to create a sense of safety, security and predictability.
 Rather than face the unknown, I cling for dear life to my established beliefs.
 Beginning early in life I have skillfully used my beliefs to construct a cage of protection around me.
 The stronger the protective cage, the more trapped I am within.

 As an aside, as I have been considering all this, an insight struck me.
-I am not a fan of organized religion, being adamant that I don’t want to worship in that way.
+I am uncomfortable with aspects of organized religion, being adamant that I don’t want to worship in that way.
 Imagine my dismay at realizing I have been, in effect, worshipping my limiting beliefs by so ardently clinging to them!

 To compound all that, I/we are only aware of a minuscule fraction of the beliefs, thoughts and assumptions that govern my behaviors, health and life path.
-I now see this as an enticing invitation for exploration and expansion of consciousness, should I accept the task!
+Recognizing this is an enticing invitation for me to expand and explore my consciousness!

 For as much as I currently know about how I function, I still know very little.
 My/our existence is an awesome mystery.
 To be living this mystery is a privilege.
 What there is to be curious about is infinitely vast.